 - What is causing me concern about my critical asset(s), that we don’t understand yet?
 But a Study into the scenario would really help me make sense of the problem?

 - Would a proof-of-concept help me understand how my design will perform when constructed?

 Supercomputers and earthing Systems Software are unlocking the door to massive possibilities.
 The only limitation now is our own imagination to think of where to apply them in order to add value!

 This is your chance to get involved and make a difference, let us know some of your ideas where simulation software like CDEGS could be used to study previously unthought-of scenarios or applications.

 We’re not aware of anyone else using Supercomputer technology in this way, so let your imagination go wild!!!

-Have an earthing systems project you need help with?
+Have an earthing system project you need our help with?

 Figure 1 – “PDCA Process” by Johannes Vietze – Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons – http://commons.wikimedia.org/wiki/File:PDCA_Process.png#mediaviewer/File:PDCA_Process.png

 Featured Image: TIANHE 2 (Milky Way 2) , Guangzhou Supercomputing Center (China) from http://www.datacenterknowledge.com/top-10-supercomputers-illustrated-june-2013/ (CC BY-SA 2.0)